 … sang Bob Dylan 57 years ago, in a time of uncertainty and change.
-In such trying times as we’ve seen in recent months, uncertainty thrives and business leaders have questions about how to navigate their organizations through these dire straits.
+In such trying times as we’ve seen in recent months, uncertainty thrives and business leaders questions how to navigate their organizations.
 Just about every business sees their digital transformation initiatives being greatly accelerated.
 Now is the time to ensure business continuity, react with agility, and pivot to the new normal.

 Customer data takes many forms.
-Marketing, CRM, loyalty, back-office ERP, Assets and IoT, website behavioral data, geo location, different devices, 3rd party data, social, credit cards, point of sale systems, and on and on.
+Marketing, CRM, customer loyalty, back-office ERP, assets and Internet of Things (IoT), website behavioral data, geo-location, different devices, third-party data, social, credit cards, point of sale systems, and on and on.
 Through consolidation and activation, we're getting to the point where unprecedented levels of customer intelligence are becoming available.
-This is super exciting because this enables the holy-grail of marketing: personalization at scale.
+This is super exciting because this enables the holy grail of marketing: personalization at scale.

 The more you know about your customer, the better you can serve them.
 Over decades, organizations have been growing the number of data points, but very few companies successfully manage and use it to offer personalized experiences.
 These businesses that do it well have been tremendously successful.
 McKinsey found that personalization can lift revenue by 5-15%, increasing your marketing efficiency by 10-30% and reducing acquisition costs by up to 50%!

 It’s actually simple, although perhaps not necessarily easy.
-When you combine a rich customer profile with 1000s of customer attributes - like Customer Life-time Value, Age, Channel Preferences, Gender, Brand affinity, and more - with real-time event triggers - clicks, add/drop shopping carts, likes, shares, downloads, etc. – one can craft personalized, timely messages to the customer.
+When you combine a rich customer profile with thousands of customer attributes—like Customer Lifetime Value, Age, Channel Preferences, Gender, Brand Affinity—and real-time event triggers (clicks, add/drop shopping carts, likes, shares, downloads), you can craft personalized, timely customer messages.

-The personalized message can then be orchestrated and distributed across all available channels, whether a personalized landing page, an email, a text message, a push notification or an ad on a webpage.
+The personalized message can then be orchestrated and distributed across all available channels, whether that be a personalized landing page, an email, a text message, a push notification, or an ad on a webpage.
 Of course, you could do this manually with the right data, but that’s not really feasible on the scale of B2C with many millions of customers.
-This is where Oracle CX Unity comes into play.
+This is where Oracle Unity Customer Data Platform comes into play.

-I want to focus this conversation on the question Who is better at delivering a personalized message to a human being than another human being?
-Personalization is something that needs to go beyond event-based marketing, mar-tech and ad-tech.
+Who's better at delivering a personalized message to a human being than another human being?
+Personalization is something that needs to go beyond event-based marketing, martech, and adtech.
 It should include authentic human-to-human interactions that occur in customer service.

 No matter how perfect your personalized marketing messages, it only takes one bad service experience to throw all that investment away.

-Customer Service engagements are data-rich.
+Customer service engagements are data-rich.
 Service typically involves a digital interaction generating rich behavioral data.
 This is often followed by human interaction, from which even more insight can be derived.
-Machines have their place, such as analyzing data sets and deriving insights.
-A human can bridge gaps in understanding that data just can’t provide.
-Think about how humans pick up subtle cues from language, tone and body language from a regular conversation.
+Machines have their place, such as analyzing data sets and deriving insights, but a human can bridge gaps in understanding that data just can’t provide.
+Think about how humans pick up subtle cues from language, tone, and body language during a normal conversation.

-Customer service is often the most intimate moment the business will ever have with the customer across the entire customer lifecycle.
+Customer service is often the most intimate moment a business will ever have with a customer across the entire customer lifecycle.
 A conversation with a contact center agent is so much more personal than any email, push notification, or SMS will ever be.
 Human service offers a tremendous opportunity to personalize the experience with authenticity and persuasion.
-Yet, many marketers still do not see service as part of their realm.
+Yet, many marketers still don't see service as part of their realm.

-We at Oracle declare that now – right now – is the time to start seeing Customer Service as a prime distribution channel to deliver personalized marketing messages.
-If data is the life-blood of marketing, then service is the battle-field of personalized marketing.
+At Oracle, we declare that now—right now—is the time to start seeing customer service as a prime distribution channel to deliver personalized marketing messages.
+If data is the life-blood of marketing, then service is the battlefield.

-1. First, there’s service segmentation.
-‘Segmentation’ may be more associated with marketing than to service, but think about it.
-Why do the overwhelming majority of organizations still treat their customers as “the customer” without consideration of the value that that customer brings?
+Segmentation may be more associated with marketing than customer service, but think about it.
+Why do the overwhelming majority of organizations still treat their customers as a generic customer without considering the value an individual customer brings?

-Whether you’re a top 1% spender, or that notorious person who just loves contacting Customer Service 5 times a week, you are going through the same service processes and queues.
+Whether you’re a top 1% spender or that notorious person who just loves contacting customer service five times a week, you go through the same service processes and queues.
 It’s time to start segmenting your customers for customer service.

-3. The third area is to drive more sales via service.
-The idea of transitioning the contact center from a cost-center to become a profit-center is decades old.
+The idea of transitioning the contact center from a cost center to become a profit center is decades old.
 Everyone likes the idea, but it’s difficult to do.
-We have now arrived at an inflection point where different technologies, economic shifts to digital business and other factors are creating the opportunity to pivot and use service as a revenue generating channel.
+We've now arrived at an inflection point where different technologies, economic shifts to digital business, and other factors are creating the opportunity to pivot and use customer service as a revenue generating channel.

-What this all now means is that by blending a 360˚ customer view with real-time behavioral data insights and digital personalization technologies with a seamlessly connected enterprise suite of CX applications - nothing is blocking customer service agents to now become trusted sales associates.
+What this all now means is that by blending a 360 degree customer view with real-time behavioral data, digital personalization technologies, and a seamlessly connected enterprise suite of CX applications, nothing is blocking customer service agents from becoming trusted sales associates.
 It’s as simple as that.

-Service Segmentation, Responding to Service Signals and Driving Sales from Service are key components for success in a strategic shift to extend your marketing channels to include customer service.
-Where do you see most opportunities for Customer Intelligence in Service in your business?
+Customer service segmentation, responding to service signals, and driving sales from customer service are key components for success in a strategic shift to extend your marketing channels to include customer service.
+Where do you see most opportunities for customer intelligence in service in your business?
 Discover how Oracle Service can help.